zach-thompson/BIEN_4220/README.md

 # BIEN_4220

-Collection of all code written for labs in BIEN 4220 - Biomedical Embedded Systems
+Collection of all code written for labs in BIEN 4220 - Embedded Biomedical Instrumentation